kylecannon-8451/ujs-devops/README.md

 ## Contributions/Feedback

 This is a new *implementation* of this exercise so there are bound to be some issues or areas of improvement.
-If you find something unsavory/ineffective/cantankerous please feel free to create an issue [here](https://github.com/caseyokane-8451/ujs-devops/issues) or reach out to me directly [here](mailto:casey.okane@8451.com).
+If you find something unsavory/ineffective/cantankerous please feel free to create an issue.

 **Dziękuję** (thanks)